gar6920/Numberblocks/memory bank/architecture.md

 js/: A folder for all JavaScript files, each serving a specific purpose: main.js: The core script that initializes the project (e.g., sets up the scene or game loop).

 controls.js: Handles user input and controls (e.g., keyboard or mouse events).
+Includes robust fallback mechanisms for browser API compatibility.

 player.js: Manages player-related logic (e.g., movement, health).